Statement of Purpose

 Q: What type of service work will society members do?

 A: The Society is committed to engaging in projects that further the advancement of occupational therapy through the work of the Foundation.
 The Society will accomplish its work through Circles, which will be organized to work on specific projects related to Foundation initiatives or maintenance of the Society itself.
-The work of the Foundation includes awards and recognition programs (including recognizing students through honor society membership), scholarships, publications, fundraising, preserving occupational history and heritage, supporting research, raising public awareness of the profession, and the AOTF and its work.
-The Foundation welcomes volunteer support for its various program initiatives and events.
-Society members will therefore have a myriad of ways to express their talents and interests through their membership in one or more Society Circles.
+For more information on the L&L Society Circles, click here.

 Q: If I am invited to become a founding or inaugural member, will I have to travel to Nashville in April, 2015 to be inducted?